Can Clean Houses Get Roaches?

 What-are-Roaches

 The roach or cockroach is an insect from the Blattodea order, which also contains termites.
 Their origin dates back millions of years.
-The most common in North America are the German Cockroach, Oriental Cockroach, American Cockroach, Brown-banded Cockroach, and Smokybrown Cockroach.

 What Is the Difference Between a Roach and a Cockroach?

 Is there a difference between a “roach” and “cockroach”?
 No, they are two names for the same insect.
-The word cockroach comes from the Spanish word cucaracha.

-Why Do Clean Houses Get Roaches?
+Why Can Clean Houses Get Roaches?

-Like rodents, roaches need three things to survive, water, food, and shelter.
-Your home may be clean but provide these things without you realizing it.
-And your home may make it easy for them to enter without your realizing it as well.
+Your home may be clean, but it provides these things without you realizing it.
+And your home may also make it easy for them to enter without you realizing it.

 What Attracts Roaches in a Clean House?

-Unlike rats and mice, roaches can only go a week without water.
-So places with moisture like your basement, bathroom, laundry room, and kitchen will attract them.
+So, places with moisture, like your basement, bathroom, laundry room, and kitchen, will attract them.
 They will also be attracted to any leaky or broken pipes in your house.

-Roaches prefer warmer temperatures and are common in humid, tropical areas.
-But when it starts dropping down into the forties and below, they will begin to die off.
 That is one of the reasons why they are attracted to your warm home.
 Colder temperatures also make it hard for roaches to breed, so your warm home will help them do that.

-Roaches are nocturnal and dark homes at night that have no lights on provide cover for them to go forage for food.
+Roaches are nocturnal and dark homes at night that have no lights on, provide cover for them to go forage for food.
 Roaches are omnivorous and eat things that your home may supply.
-They prefer vegetables, meat, and fruits but will scavenge on dead animals, feces, hair, paper, among other items.

 Do Roaches like Clean Houses?

-Roaches are looking to survive and breed.
-To do this, they need water, food, and shelter.
-It doesn’t matter if your home is clean or dirty as long as they can get those three things.
+It does not matter if your home is clean or dirty as long as they can get those three things.

 How Can a Clean House Get Roaches?

-Roaches are small bugs and because of this, they can enter various points around the outside of your home.
-So you may be wondering where these points and areas are located on the outside of your house?
+So you may be wondering where these points and areas are on the outside of your house?

-Where Do Roaches Come from When Your House Is Clean?
+Where Do Roaches Come From When Your House Is Clean?

-It’s scary to think how easily a rodent can enter a small crack in your foundation, but a roach is much smaller, making it even easier for them to enter your home.
+It’s scary to think how easily a rodent can enter a small crack in your foundation, but a roach is much smaller, making it even easier for it to enter your home.
 Below are areas where they can enter your clean house:

 • Cracks, gaps, and holes on the outside of your home